• Home

 • Scrape the batter into the prepared pan and shape it so it's like a nest with high sides and an indent in the middle.
 Set the springform on a baking sheet and bake at 275 degrees for 1 ½ hours or until firm brown.
 You can check it after one hour, but it will most likely take 1 ½.
 It should be lightly browned and look beautiful.

-• Let the Pavlova cool at room temperature for about an hour, the spoon your favorite lemon curd all over the bottom.
+• Let the pavlova cool at room temperature for about an hour, then spoon your favorite lemon curd all over the bottom.
 Chill until very cold, then top with whipped cream and berries before serving.

 Notes